tanay2405/CS-151-Project-1/README.md

 ## Usage

-The Academic Management System is a console-based Java application.
-Users can enroll students, manage course schedules, interact with professors, and track GPA/credits.
-Below is how to use the system:

 ### Running the Program
 1. Open the project in your IDE (e.g., VS Code).
 2. Run the **Student.java** file.